CoinCheung/MFM/README.md

 </tbody></table>

 **Note**: Supervised pretrain means finetune from torchvision resnet weights (by setting `pretrained=True`).
-It seems that supervised pretrain is better.
+It seems that supervised pretrain is better than the proposed mfm pretrain.